-Investments expected to be utilized within a year of December 31 have been classified as current assets in the consolidated financial statements.
+Investments expected to be utilized within a year of March 31 or December 31 have been classified as current assets in the consolidated interim financial statements.

-Investments are recorded on the consolidated statement of net position at fair value and amortized cost.
+Investments are recorded on the consolidated interim statement of net position at fair value and amortized cost.
 All investment income, including changes in the fair value of investments, is reported as revenue on the statement of revenues, expenses and changes in net position.
-Fair values have been determined using quoted market values at December 31, 2014 and 2013.
+Fair values have been determined using quoted market values at March 31, 2015 and December 31, 2014.